Confidence Intervals for Descriptive Statistics

 The procedure for a proportion

-Let’s now use the theory-based/parametric method for calculating the confidence interval of the proportion of students with a past-year MDE.
+Let’s walk through how to use the theory-based (parametric) method to calculate a CI for the proportion of students with a past-year MDE.

-For a proportion, the standard error is calculated as:
+As described earlier, for a sample proportion, the standard error (SE) is calculated using the formula:

 \[ SE = \sqrt{\frac{p(1-p)}{n}} \]